splitbrain/botcheck/README.md

 ## How it works
 - Apache loads `botcheck.conf` and defines `BOTCHECK_DIR` to point at the `apache/` folder (or the deployed copy of it).
+- Only `GET` requests are subject to botcheck; other methods skip the challenge.
 - The Rewrite rules call the `lookup` helper with either the visitor IP (`addresses.net.list`) or User-Agent (`useragents.ri.list`).
 If either is allowed, an env var `BOTCHECK=OK` is set and the request continues normally.
 - Paths can be excluded from botcheck either via built-in rules (status, robots, etc.) or regexes listed in `pathexcludes.re.list`; matches also set `BOTCHECK=OK`.
 - Requests without a match but carrying a `botcheck` cookie are also allowed.
 Everyone else is served `/botcheck.html` with HTTP 202 so humans can click through and set the cookie.